Motley Fool Epic Review: Is the Bundle Worth $299?

 Alpha Picks — $449/year

 Seeking Alpha’s quant-driven approach.
 Two picks monthly based on algorithmic analysis rather than human research.
-Different philosophy, competitive pricing, strong recent performance.
+Different philosophy, competitive pricing, a short clock that has not been recession-tested.
 Read our Alpha Picks review or see how it stacks up in our Stock Advisor vs Alpha Picks comparison.

 Final Verdict

-Five years from now, investors who followed Epic’s recommendations through the inevitable volatility will likely be glad they did.
-The ones who panic-sold during the first 30% drawdown won’t.
-The service works.
+Five years from now, investors who used Epic as a menu and held through the first 30% drawdown will likely be glad they did.
+The ones who panic-sold — or who thought they had bought a four-engine +981% product — will not.
+The service works as a bundle.
 The question is whether you will.

 Want to compare Epic to Stock Advisor directly?
 See our Stock Advisor vs Epic breakdown.
 For a broader view of all available options, explore our best stock advisors guide.